Gap Analysis for Business Analyst (updated 2023)

 2. Specifically, define and explain the desired state of things (to-be state to all the team members

-4. Based on the initial answers, question the team members 4 more times.
-Each answer should be noted and this forms the basis of the next ‘How’.
+4. Based on the initial answers, ask the team members 4 more times.
+Each answer should be noted, and this forms the basis of the next ‘How’

 Asking ‘How’ repeatedly will get you past apparent ways to achieve the desired state and see the activities or tasks that need to be done at the root level.
 However, even after asking How 5 times, if you still perceive you are not finding the fundamental tasks, you should ask more ‘Hows’.

-You should note that every answer should be backed by knowledge, statistics or details and should not be superficial.
-That’s why the presence of relevant members is imperative to the success of 5 Hows analysis.
+You should note that every answer should be backed by knowledge, statistics, or details and should not be superficial.
+That’s why the presence of relevant members is imperative to the success of the 5 Hows analysis.

 Gap Analysis Tool 4: Fishbone Analysis